cruizba/Bike3S-documentation/docs/index.md

 If you are a developer or researcher and wants to create new things for the simulator, you should start here.
 With this guide you will learn to

-* Configure and prepare your system for development. :computer:
+* Configure and prepare your system for development.
-* Configure you're favorite IDE :hammer:
+* Configure you're favorite IDE.
-* Learn the architecture and fundamentals of the simulator to implement new things. :pencil:
+* Learn the architecture and fundamentals of the simulator to implement new things.
-* Implement different users behaviors :bicyclist:
+* Implement different users behaviors.
-* Implement your own recommendation system :iphone:
+* Implement your own recommendation system.

 And more...
 Feel free to see how to make all this fun stuff reading the Developers Guide: